hpyhacking/peatio/README.md

 ### Things You Should Know ###

-RUNNING A EXCHANGE IS HARD.
+RUNNING AN EXCHANGE IS HARD.

 Peatio makes it easier, but running an exchange is still harder than a blog, which you can download the source code and following the guide or even a cool installer and boom!!! a fancy site is there to profit.
 We always prioritize security and speed higher than 1-click setup.
 We split Peatio to many components (processes) so it's flexible to deploy and scalable.